5 Suspicious Signs Your Job Interview Went Poorly

 How to improve: If you're serious about expanding your skill-set, consider how an online degree could assist in this area.

 If you notice a few of these signs, it won't crush your chances of landing the job.
-It should primarily act as a warning sign.
+It should primarily act as a warning sign that your job interview went poorly.
 Either way, there are ways to improve and become a more serious candidate next time around.
 One of the most important bits of advice to remember is to keep a positive outlook.